JonAbrams/SpaceAce/README.md

 `Space` is the default class provided by the `spaceace` npm package.

 Every instance of `Space` consists of:

-- `state -> Object`: An immutable state, which can only be overwritten using an action.
+* `state -> Object`: An immutable state, which can only be overwritten using an action.
-- `subSpace(subSpaceName: String) -> Space`: Spawns a child space.
+* `subSpace(subSpaceName: String) -> Space`: Spawns a child space.
-- `bindTo(eventHandler: Function) -> Function`: Wraps an event handler, passing in the space when eventually called.
+* `bindTo(eventHandler: Function) -> Function`: Wraps an event handler, passing in the space when eventually called.
 If object returned by eventHandler, it is recursively merged onto the space's state.
-- `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state by doing a recursive merge.
+* `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state by doing a recursive merge.
-- `replaceState(newState: Object, [changedBy: String])`: A method for replacing a space's state.
+* `replaceState(newState: Object, [changedBy: String])`: A method for replacing a space's state.
+* `setDefaultState(mergeObject: Object)`: Sets attributes that do not exist yet on the state.
+Useful for initializing a sub-space's state.
-- `subscribe(subscriber: Function) -> Function`: Adds a callback for when the state changes.
+* `subscribe(subscriber: Function) -> Function`: Adds a callback for when the state changes.
-- `getRootSpace() -> Space`: Shortcut to access the top-most ancestor space.
+* `getRootSpace() -> Space`: Shortcut to access the top-most ancestor space.

 ### new Space(initialState: Object, [options: Object])